MMettille/redux-feedback-form/README.md

 _Duration: 2 Day Sprint_

-A feedback form built to see
+A feedback form built for Prime Digital Academy to assess how their students are processing their immersive education.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://mmettille-to-do-list.herokuapp.com/)

 ## Screen Shot
 ![Image of a graph](./understanding-graph.png)